 Many manufacturing, construction, or industrial-related jobs require people to work at heights.
 According to the Bureau of Labor Statistics, falls to a lower level made up 14 percent of all fatalities in 2014.
 OSHA standards related to scaffolding and ladders are frequently violated which often leads to these worksite injuries.
 Those standards are compulsory for a reason and worksites would do well to abide by them.

 Clutter, messiness, and general housekeeping problems contribute to many safety hazards on worksites.
-Workers stay safe by having cleared spaces to walk, work, and move around in.
+Workers stay safe by having cleared spaces to walk, work, and move around.
 Blocked exists, cluttered pathways, stacks of heavy or dangerous material, and spills can all lead to serious injury to workers.
 A clean and well-organized worksite can do wonders to improve safety and productivity.